 3:43

-8. How to Improve Your Mile Time
+How to Measure Your Mile Time So the Number Means Something

 It isn't easy to define a benchmark for health, as many individual factors influence your ability to pick up the pace and maintain speed.
-To address the average time it takes to run one mile for various age groups and experience levels, I analyzed 1-mile race results of the seven most significant running events in the US during 2019-2022.
+To address the average time it takes to run one mile for various age groups and experience levels, we analyzed 1-mile race results of the seven most significant running events in the US during 2019-2025.
 To ensure statistical significance and diversity, we analyzed races with more than 2'000 participants in California, Texas, Ney York, and Florida.

 Please note, there is no versatile scale that can size any person.
 We're all unique, and the article encourages you to get better results with a one-mile run.